Unwind Operator

 types="country" |

-5. | Connect the output port (right) of the Unwind operator to the input port (left) of this second Filter operator. |
+5. | Connect the output port (right) of the Unwind operator to the input port (left) of the Filter Country Filter operator. |

-Configure the Second and Third Get Operators
+Configure Additional Get Operators

-1. | Drag and drop two more Get operators onto the Data Workflow canvas. |
+1. | Drag and drop two Get operators onto the Data Workflow canvas. |

-2. | Configure the second Get operator's Info window as follows: |
+2. | Configure the first Get operator's Info window as follows: |

 ---|---|